ismet55555/Logging-For-MATLAB/README.md

 ### Very Basically ...
-1. Every time you want to log/show/save a message, you can do that with this logger.
+1. Every time you want to log/show/save a message in the command window or in a file, you can do that with this logger.
 2. The logger can display a message with different levels such as `debug`, `error`, or `fatal`.
 3. There are many other things this logger can do, that a simple `fprintf()` command cannot.